JBoRu/StructGPT/README.md

 We have organized the running and evaluation scripts for each dataset under the */script* directory.

 #### Evaluation on Text-to-SQL
+It is difficult to control the **randomness** of ChatGPT, so the reproduced results maybe a little different to the reported results.

 For **Spider** dataset, you can directly use the following command to start running and output the evaluation results:
 ```bash
 bash ./scripts/run_spider_wo_icl_v1.sh